Unilateral regulation breaks regularity of Turing patterns: Significance of the nonsmooth unilateral term

-\subsection{Turing instability for various choices of $\hat g(v)$}
+\subsection{{\bf Turing instability for various choices of $\hat g(v)$}}

-Now, we will consider different choices of $\hat g(v)$ and compare their influence on the Turing instability, i.e. on the evolution of \emph{arbitrarily small} spatially nonhomogeneous perturbations of the ground state.
+Now, we will consider several particular choices of $\hat g(v)$ and compare their influence on the Turing instability, i.e. on the evolution of \emph{small} spatially nonhomogeneous perturbations of the ground state.
 The idea is to consider the unilateral source term $\hat g(v) = \tau v^-$ as the reference choice and the other cases are seen as its approximations.
-As a criterion for the comparison we choose the critical ratio $\dcrit$.
+As a criterion for the comparison we choose the critical ratio $\dcrit$, see \ttg{eq:dcrit} and the discussion below \ttg{eq:dcrit}.
 We will see that $\dcrit$ varies considerably for different choices of $\hat g(v)$ and that this variation is essential even in the case of very accurate approximations.
-Note that the strength of the unilateral source is $\tau = 0.075$ for all cases throughout this section.
-Now, we list the choices of $\hat g(v)$ we make, see also graphs in Figure~\ref{fi:choices}.
+Note that the strength of the unilateral source is